-First off, let’s start off with some background.
+So let’s start off with some background:

 Home working for many people involves setting up websites in an attempt to make some money.
 However, with over 1.1 Billion live websites on the Internet (stats geeks can see the exact current number here), it’s essential to identify niches using a keyword research tool.
-Without carving out a decent niche, making money online can be extremely difficult.
+Without carving out a decent niche, making money online is extremely difficult.

 Essentially, a key goal for all Internet entrepreneurs is to identify keywords with a considerable amount of search volume, where the competition’s not too intense.
 Otherwise, it’s possible to invest a huge amount of time and money on an online venture that has no real hope of gaining traction.

 Finding these sweet spots takes time and research, and for many years the go-to tool was the Google Keyword Planner.
 This could be accessed by anyone with a Google AdWords account – regardless of if they were actually paying out to advertise on Google.

-KWFinder Review: Pricing
+Mangools KWFinder Review: Pricing

 The best thing about using KWFinder is that you don’t need to be an SEO expert to understand what’s going on.